Skip to footer content

 Code Updates

-• Consolidate PDF creation and printing into single workflow
+• Consolidate PDF creation and printing into a single workflow on Windows

 • Add license initialization at application startup